 1) Jewelry Insurance

 If you haven’t insured the engagement ring yet, do it ASAP.
 Is your ring covered under your renters or homeowner’s insurance?
-While it may be, there could be some restrictions and considerations that make it challenging to make a claim, notes Tyler Krowiorz, Brand Marketing Manager for Jeweler’s Mutual Insurance (JMI).
+Consumers may be surprised by how little coverage they have under their standard homeowners or renters policy, notes Tyler Krowiorz, Brand Marketing Manager for Jewelers Mutual Insurance Group.
 “It’s important to be very clear what your homeowner’s policy does and does not cover.
 For example, while a policy may protect against theft, it may not protect against disappearance, which could happen if, say, she was gardening and misplaced the ring in the dirt.”

 Other things to consider when buying a jewelry insurance policy:

-2) Filing a claim for the loss or theft of a ring on your homeowner’s or renter’s insurance could potentially cause your premium to skyrocket.
+2) Filing a claim for the loss or theft of a ring on your homeowner’s or renter’s insurance could potentially cause your premium to rise.

 So how much does jewelry insurance cost?
 It depends on the price of the piece, as well as your zip code, but a good rule of thumb is about 1 to 2% the cost of the ring (read more about ring insurance policy prices).
 Most customers choose a $0 deductible, but it may be possible to choose a plan with a deductible, which could lower the cost of premiums.
-While it’s common for guys to buy an engagement-ring insurance policy while they’re still at the jewelers, it’s not too late if you haven’t yet gotten around to it.
-If nothing else, it’ll give you both peace of mind.
+While it’s common for the guy to buy the insurance around the purchase of the ring, it’s never too late to purchase jewelry insurance.
+This is an important conversation to have as it’s a huge investment being worn on one finger 24/7/365.
+Peace of mind can be quite inexpensive.

 2) A high-yield savings account or investment account